LifeCoreLoopExe/Persona-UnrealEngine/README.md

 <details>
 <summary>API Endpoints:</summary>

-- Create a Persona:
+- Create a ISKIN:
-Create a new Persona by sending POST request to /create_persona with the persona's name and background.
+Create a new Iskin by sending POST request to /create_Iskin with the Iskin's name and background.

 ```
-POST /create_persona
+POST /create_Iskin
 {
-  "name": "Mervin",
+  "name": "ORION",
   "background": "Astronaut exploring the unknown."
 }
 ```

-- Chat with Persona:
+- Chat with Iskin:
-Chat with a Persona by sending POST request to /chat.
+Chat with a Iskin by sending POST request to /chat.

 ```
 POST /chat
 {
-  "name": "Mervin",
+  "name": "ORION",
   "input": "Tell me about your last mission."
 }
 ```

-- Clear Persona's Memory:
+- Clear Iskin's Memory:
-Clear a Persona's memory by sending POST request to /clear_history.
+Clear a Iskin's memory by sending POST request to /clear_history.

 ```
 POST /clear_history
 {
-  "name": "Mervin"
+  "name": "ORION"
 }
 ```

-- Delete a Persona:
+- Delete a Iskin:
-Delete a Persona by sending DELETE request to /delete_persona
+Delete a Iskin by sending DELETE request to /delete_Iskin

 ```
-DELETE /delete_persona
+DELETE /delete_Iskin
 {
-  "name": "Mervin"
+  "name": "ORION"
 }
 ```
 </details>

 ### 5. Connecting to Unreal Engine:
-If you do not have development experience with Unreal Engine or you want to just test the component, it is recommended to move on to the [Demo Project Section](#7-demo-project) which provides steps to use the demo project.
+If you do not have development experience with Unreal Engine or you want to just test the component, it is recommended to move on to the which provides steps to use the demo project.
 Otherwise, here are the  steps to set it up for your own project:

 <details>
-<summary>Initialize the Persona Component for your own UE Project:</summary>
+<summary>Initialize the Iskin Component for your own UE Project:</summary>

-1. Copy the Persona Component's header and .cpp files into your Unreal Engine project code files and/or include them in your code.
+1. Copy the Iskin Component's header and .cpp files into your Unreal Engine project code files and/or include them in your code.
 Your project must have C++ enabled.

 Important Note:
 It is important to include both the ```Http``` and the ```Json``` modules within your project's ```Build.cs``` file for proper communication with the API.
 Sample ```Build.cs``` file: